DISASTER RECOVERY & EMERGENCY PREPAREDNESS

 Pajaro Flood Response & Recovery

-Community Bridges is one of the lead local agencies providing one-on-one immediate and long-term services to families impacted by the March 2023 floods in Pajaro.
+Community Bridges was one of the lead local agencies providing immediate and long-term services to families impacted by the March 2023 floods in Pajaro.
 Our Pajaro Valley Storm Recovery Plan was launched in the immediate aftermath of the March 11th flood in Pajaro.

-Since March 11th, Community Bridges has distributed more than $1.7 million in economic assistance thanks to thousands of donations to our flood relief fund and support from partnering nonprofits and our foundation partners.
+Between March 11th, 2023 and November 2023, Community Bridges distributed more than $1.7 million in economic assistance, thanks to thousands of donations to our flood relief fund and support from partnering nonprofits and our foundation partners.

-Community Bridges is prioritizing grants for families, people living at or below 80% of the area median income, and people whose residences have sustained major damage and are yellow, orange, or red-tagged, according to the County of Monterey’s Damage Assessment Map
+Community Bridges prioritized grants for families, people living at or below 80% of the area median income, and people whose residences sustained major damage and were yellow, orange, or red-tagged, according to the County of Monterey’s Damage Assessment Map.

-More than 1,000 people have accessed our three-wave economic assistance program below:
+More than 1,000 people accessed our three-wave economic assistance program detailed below that was implemented over the 10 months following the flood.

 FIRST WAVE

-The first wave began immediately after the flood and has continued.
-In this wave, applicants may receive a $500 grant if:
+The First Wave began immediately after the flood.
+In this wave, applicants received a $500 grant if:

 • They lived in Pajaro and were displaced by the March 11 flood